 - attributed to a large institutional, renewable award that is subject to periodic peer review; and

-provide a declaration from the Director of Human Resources, or equivalent, at the UKRI-approved research organisation, which confirms all the following:
+provide a declaration from the Director of Human Resources at the UKRI-approved research organisation, which confirms all the following:

 - you are essential to the execution of the grant or award; and